Webster, New York: Education

 Webster's public schools are under the direction of the Webster Central School District (K-12).
-While all of its middle schools (Spry, Willink) and high schools (Thomas, Schroeder) are situated in the Town of Webster, only five of its seven elementary schools (DeWitt Road, Klem North, Klem South, Schlegel Road, State Road) are.
+While all of its middle schools (Spry, Willink) and high schools (Thomas, Schroeder) are situated in the town of Webster, only five of its seven elementary schools (DeWitt Road, Klem North, Klem South, Schlegel Road, State Road) are, with two (Plank Road, Plank South) located 1 mile south of the town line, in Penfield.

 Additionally, there are several privately run schools: